 My primary research goals are focused on the development of high-performance computing systems and interconnection networks employing emerging technologies while emphasizing on energy-efficiency and robustness.
 Some topics of interest are:

 - Silicon Photonics

 - Heterogeneous Embedded and Computing Systems

 - System Modeling and Simulation

 - Design for Reliability and Energy Efficiency

 This page reviews some of my research activities.
-Link to all relevant publications can be found here.
+Relevant journal and conference publications can be found here.

-Enhancing Performance and Reliability in Silicon Photonic Integrated Circuits
+Enhancing Performance and Reliability in Silicon Photonics Integrated Circuits

 Figure: Measured through and drop port responses of the fabricated MRs without and with using DeEPeR (20 passive MRs in total with same radii).

 Figure: The optical SNR (box-plots) associated with different optical wavelengths on the drop port of a passive optical filter (with four MRs) under 100 different process variation maps: (a) Without using DeEPeR and (b) When DeEPeR is applied.